HeavyMedl/data-structures-algorithms/README.md

-# Data structures
+# Data structures and Algorithms
-Random data structures built with JavaScript
+Random data structures and algorithms built with JavaScript